 The standardised approach to counterparty credit risk is a measurement of counterparty credit risk that calculates the exposure at default of derivatives and long-settlement transactions.
 SA-CCR is intended to be a risk-sensitive methodology that differentiates between margined and non-margined trades and recognises netting benefits.

-In addition to measuring capital requirements directly for counterparty credit risk, the SA-CCR is also used indirectly in the Basel III leverage ratio framework as a replacement for the current exposure method to calculate banks’ derivatives exposure.
-The European Union and Basel Committee are also examining whether to apply the SA-CCR as a measure of derivatives exposure under the net stable funding ratio.
+In addition to measuring capital requirements directly for counterparty credit risk, SA-CCR is also used indirectly in the Basel III leverage ratio framework as a replacement for the current exposure method to calculate banks’ derivatives exposure.
+The European Union and Basel Committee are also examining whether to apply SA-CCR as a measure of derivatives exposure under the net stable funding ratio.

 Click here for articles on the standardised approach to counterparty credit risk.